vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Happiness

 > 1. "Happiness is not something readymade.
-It comes from your own actions." - Dalai Lama XIV
+It comes from your own actions." - Dalai Lama XIV -- **Review**
 > 1. "It’s better to be happy than to be right." - Anonymous
 > 1. "Don’t let small things ruin your happiness.
 Choose to be happy instead." - Anonymous
 > 1. "Sometimes it’s better to let things go than to hold on to them." - Anonymous